aidantr/FuzzyCRegression.jl/docs/src/index.md

 ## Package installation

-FuzzyCRegressions.jl can be installed using
+FuzzyCRegressions.jl can be installed using:

 ```julia
 Pkg.add("FuzzyCRegression")